cuber-cloud/cuber-gem/README.md

 Cuber is released under a source-available license:
 [Standard Source Available License (SSAL)](https://github.com/collimarco/Standard-Source-Available-License)

-Cuber is completely free up to 5 procs per app (and you can publish unlimited apps).
-If you are a large customer, and you need more procs to scale your applications, please [purchase a license](https://cuber.cloud/buy) (it also includes dedicated support).
+Cuber is completely free up to 5 procs per app and you can publish unlimited apps.
+If you need more procs to scale your applications, please [purchase a license](https://cuber.cloud/buy) (it also includes dedicated support).

 Contributions are welcome: you can fork this project on GitHub and submit a pull request.
 If you submit a change / fix, we can use it without restrictions and you transfer the copyright of your contribution to Cuber.